Vikas0693/kudvenkat-AngularCrud/project-readme.md

 Video 57: Angular canActivate guard to make user go to pagenotfound when he edits id in url on employee-details html
-    a)*to convert an object to boolean use '!!'. when object is not null it returns true Video 58: Adding button view, edit and delete in display employee component
+    a)*to convert an object to boolean use '!!'. when object is not null it returns true Video 58: Adding button view, edit and delete in display employee component Video 59: Editing Existing Employee
+    a)*edit router for creating employee so that it can also support editing by sending id with url b)*getting id from url and identifying whether id is existing in list or not c)modifying code adding and editing employee in employee-service